AlphaGo: Match against Lee Sedol

 AlphaGo played South Korean professional Go player Lee Sedol, ranked 9-dan, one of the best players at Go, with five games taking place at the Four Seasons Hotel in Seoul, South Korea on 9, 10, 12, 13, and 15 March 2016, which were video-streamed live.
 Out of five games, AlphaGo won four games and Lee won the fourth game which made him recorded as the only human player who beat AlphaGo in all of its 74 official games.
 AlphaGo ran on Google's cloud computing with its servers located in the United States.
 The match used Chinese rules with a 7.5-point komi, and each side had two hours of thinking time plus three 60-second byoyomi periods.
 The version of AlphaGo playing against Lee used a similar amount of computing power as was used in the Fan Hui match.
 The Economist reported that it used 1,920 CPUs and 280 GPUs.
-At the time of play, Lee Sedol had the second-highest number of Go international championship victories in the world after South Korean player Lee Changho who kept the world championship title for 16 years.
+At the time of play, Lee Sedol had the second-highest number of Go international championship victories in the world after South Korean player Lee Chang-ho who kept the world championship title for 16 years.
 Since there is no single official method of ranking in international Go, the rankings may vary among the sources.
 While he was ranked top sometimes, some sources ranked Lee Sedol as the fourth-best player in the world at the time.
 AlphaGo was not specifically trained to face Lee nor was designed to compete with any specific human players.

 The first three games were won by AlphaGo following resignations by Lee.
 However, Lee beat AlphaGo in the fourth game, winning by resignation at move 180.
 AlphaGo then continued to achieve a fourth win, winning the fifth game by resignation.

 The prize was US$1 million.
 Since AlphaGo won four out of five and thus the series, the prize will be donated to charities, including UNICEF.
 Lee Sedol received $150,000 for participating in all five games and an additional $20,000 for his win in Game 4.

 In June 2016, at a presentation held at a university in the Netherlands, Aja Huang, one of the Deep Mind team, revealed that they had patched the logical weakness that occurred during the 4th game of the match between AlphaGo and Lee, and that after move 78 (which was dubbed the "divine move" by many professionals), it would play as intended and maintain Black's advantage.
 Before move 78, AlphaGo was leading throughout the game, but Lee's move caused the program's computing powers to be diverted and confused.
 Huang explained that AlphaGo's policy network of finding the most accurate move order and continuation did not precisely guide AlphaGo to make the correct continuation after move 78, since its value network did not determine Lee's 78th move as being the most likely, and therefore when the move was made AlphaGo could not make the right adjustment to the logical continuation.